andrew/ultimate-awesome/README.md

 - [awesome-internals](https://github.com/ghaiklor/awesome-internals) - A curated list of awesome resources and learning materials in the field of X internals.
 - [nilm-papers-with-code](https://github.com/klemenjak/nilm-papers-with-code) - An archive for NILM papers with source code and other supplemental material.
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
-- [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
 - [Awesome-Server-Side-Swift](https://github.com/Jinxiansen/Awesome-Server-Side-Swift) -  Swift 服务端开发 Perfect、Vapor资料。.
 - [awesome-papers](https://github.com/murufeng/awesome-papers) - 机器学习，深度学习，自然语言处理，计算机视觉方面的顶级期刊会议论文集.